TimonLukas/simple-speech-recognition/README.md

 This small library abstracts away all those nitty-gritty details you have to pay attention to when using the browser-integrated `SpeechRecognition`, and lets you focus on what's important: **your own code**.

+## Speech Recognition
+Speech recognition is an experimental technology, which is currently being implemented in Browsers (at the time of writing, Chrome is the only one to fully support this).

+With this technology you can put in texts into your computer using voice: https://developer.mozilla.org/en-US/docs/Web/API/SpeechRecognition

+This library is a wrapper around the in-browser API.
+It "fixes" some of the quirky behaviour I've encountered and makes it more simple to be used.

 ## Installation
 Install this package using `npm` or `yarn`:
 ```